StrawberryChocolateFudge/Commitment-Service-for-XMR-HTLC-Swaps/readme.md

 The commitment provider:

-1. Never Has access to any funds
+1. Never has access to any funds
 2. Never knows where the commitments and secrets are actually used
 3. Can't be used to steal funds by third party, if the database is hacked.
 4. It's not an escrow and doesn't provide dispute resolution